Grassroots Grants for local communities

 Greener Neighbourhoods Grants

-The State Government’s Greener Neighbourhoods Grants Program is providing up to $2 million funding over four years to support metropolitan councils to help keep suburban streets green and cool.
+The State Government’s Greener Neighbourhoods Grants Program is providing up to $2 million funding through Green Adelaide over four years to support metropolitan councils to help keep suburban streets green and cool.
+The Green Adelaide Board has contributed an additional $500,000 to the program in 2020-21.

 Benefits of greening and cooling our neighbourhoods include: